memgonzales/artemis-art-app/README.md

 - <b>Phoebe Clare L. Ong</b> <br/>
   phoebs_ong@dlsu.edu.ph
+  ongphoebeclare@gmail.com

+For queries or concerns related to the Artemis project, kindly email artemis.appmaster@gmail.com.

 Assets (images and XML-based layouts) are properties of their respective owners.
 Attribution is found in the file <a href = "https://github.com/memgonzales/artemis-art-app/blob/master/credits.txt">`credits.txt`</a>.